 In general, a dark coat is best for wearing along with your suit.
 Because darker colors are more formal, a dark coat will ensure you have an appropriate jacket for eveningwear.

 However, if you add a second overcoat to your collection, consider adding one suitable for daywear, such as camel.

 Stay traditional rather than following color trends.
-You will get more use out of your coat in the long run.
+As a result, you will get more use out of your coat in the long run.

 Sometimes you should allow the material of your coat to dictate its color.
 Some materials and colors just go better together.
 For example, a camel coat is nearly always a natural color.
 It just looks best that way!

 How Should a Coat Fit Over a Suit

 You probably already know that when you purchase a suit, you need to ensure a perfect fit.
-You understand that a good fit is not only comfortable but greatly impacts your style.
+That’s because a good fit is not only comfortable but greatly impacts your style.